Number: First use of numbers

 Bones and other artifacts have been discovered with marks cut into them that many believe are tally marks.
 Some historians suggest that the Lebombo bone (dated about 43,000 years ago) and the Ishango bone (dated about 22,000 to 30,000 years ago) are the oldest arithmetic artifacts but this interpretation is disputed.
 These tally marks may have been used for counting elapsed time, such as numbers of days, lunar cycles or keeping records of quantities, such as of animals.
 A perceptual system for quantity thought to underlie numeracy, is shared with other species, a phylogenetic distribution suggesting it would have existed before the emergence of language.

 A tallying system has no concept of place value (as in modern decimal notation), which limits its representation of large numbers.
-Nonetheless, tallying systems are considered the first kind of abstract numeral system.
+Nevertheless, tallying systems are considered the first kind of abstract numeral system.

 The earliest unambiguous numbers in the archaeological record are the Mesopotamian base 60 (sexagesimal) system (c.
 3400 BC); place value emerged in the 3rd millennium BCE.
 The earliest known base 10 system dates to 3100 BC in Egypt.
 A Babylonian clay tablet dated to 1900 BC provides an estimate of the circumference of a circle to its diameter of $3\frac{1}{8}$ = 3.125, possibly the oldest approximation of π.